Hardmath123/hardmath123.github.io/content/perchance-to-scheme.md

 [standard](http://www.schemers.org/Documents/Standards/R5RS/r5rs.pdf) fits on
 about 50 pages ([Java's
 specification](https://docs.oracle.com/javase/specs/jls/se7/jls7.pdf) fits on
 644).
+Additional helpful features are included in "Scheme Requests for Implementation" or SRFIs, which are not a part of the standard but are useful for programmers---things like common list operations.

 It's not nebulous, it's simply minimalist.
 This is why Scheme is more of an idea than a language.

 As a result, implementing a Scheme compiler gives you a lot more freedom in how